sampy-boy/SquaRena/README.md

 # SquaRena VER(1.0)
 ------Made by sampy-boy------
-Download/Open HTML file to start then press space to play
+Download HTML and JS file then open HTML to start then press space to play
 -----------------------------